mifi/ezshare/README.md

 ## Release

 - Push and wait for green GitHub Actions
-- `np`
+- Run `np` and **Save as draft** in GitHub
-- Wait for GitHub Actions
+- Wait for GitHub Actions run
-- Edit created draft and add release notes
+- Edit draft to add release notes, and check that artifacts get added.

 ## Credits
 - Icon made by [Freepik](https://www.flaticon.com/authors/freepik) from [www.flaticon.com](https://www.flaticon.com/)